 What Pound Line For Trout

-Many of my clients want to know what pound line for trout and this is what I tell them.
+Many of my clients want to know what pound line is best for trout, so this is what I tell them.
 The right pound line for trout will depend on the size of the water that you fish and the size of the trout you might catch.
 You will need a different pound line in rivers than you will need in lakes.

 What Pound Line For Trout In Rivers